learn-co-curriculum/phase-0-pac-3-arithmetic-lab/README.md

       at Context.<anonymous> (test/index-test.js:26:23)
       at processImmediate (node:internal/timers:464:21)
 ```

+> Note: the test document is randomly creating numbers to pass as arguments to
+> the functions in this lab, so the specific values you see in your errors will
+> be different from what's shown in this lesson, and will be different each time
+> you run the tests!

 The tests have found our `add()` function, getting us past the first test, and
 now we need to write the code inside the function to return what the test is